 Any time the

-.envrc configuration changes (including the first time) you will be prompted to run
+.envrc configuration changes (including the first load) you will be prompted to run

 sentry devserver --workers